-Although the name "Black Bottom" is often reference to the African American community that developed in the twentieth century, the neighborhood was actually named by early white-French colonial settlers.
+The name "Black Bottom" often references the African American community that developed in the twentieth century.
+The neighborhood was actually named by early white-French colonial settlers.
 Historically, this area was the source of the River Savoyard, which was buried as a sewer in 1827.
 The river's flooding produced rich bottomland soils, for which early French colonial settlers named the area "Black Bottom".

 The area's main commercial avenues were Hastings and St. Antoine streets.
 An adjacent north-bordering area, known as Paradise Valley in the twentieth century, contained nightclubs where famous Blues, Big Band, and Jazz artists such as Billie Holiday, Sam Cooke, Ella Fitzgerald, Duke Ellington, Billy Eckstine, Pearl Bailey, and Count Basie regularly performed.
 In 1941, the city's Orchestra Hall was named Paradise Theatre.

-Filled with Black doctor's offices, hospitals, drug stores, and other services, it acted as a robust mini city within Detroit.
-Before World War I, chiefly, European immigrants populated Hastings Street, which ran north–south through Black Bottom.
+Filled with Black doctor's offices, hospitals, drug stores, and other services, it acted as a robust mini-city within Detroit.
+Before World War I, chiefly, European immigrants populated Hastings Street, which ran north-south through Black Bottom.
 These immigrants, throughout the second half of the nineteenth century, built the frame houses that Black newcomers crowded into, during the Great Migration and following World War II.
-This meant the homes were far from the pristine quality of the new constructions being erected for whites throughout suburbs surrounding Detroit.
+This meant the homes were far from the pristine quality of the new constructions being erected for whites throughout the suburbs surrounding Detroit.

 The term has sometimes been used to apply to the entire neighborhood including Paradise Valley, but the two neighborhoods were considered separate.
 Together, both Black Bottom and Paradise Valley were bounded by Brush Street to the west and the Grand Trunk railroad tracks to the east.
 Bisected by Gratiot Avenue, the area known as Black Bottom reached south to the Detroit River.
 To the north to Grand Boulevard was defined as Paradise Valley.